derek-knox/Coding-For-Designers/book/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

     cover-coding-for-designers.jpg
 ```

 Now is the time to look at the anatomy of a `.css` file which, for our purpose, consists of one class definition.
 Typically the file would have more than one, but currently we only need one.
 Take note that CSS uses *comments* via `/**/` where the comment itself resides in the middle.
+I too wish HTML, CSS, JS shared the same comment syntax, but I digress.
 Our `style.css` file is simply:

 ```css
 .dark-background {